Lp(a) Diagnosis and Care Banner

 The family that screens together...

 As a genetic condition, high Lp(a) runs in families.
-When one person is diagnosed with high Lp(a), it’s time to test other family members, including parents, siblings, and children.
+When one person is diagnosed with high Lp(a), it’s recommended to test other family members, including parents, siblings, and children.